 The xend daemon, which stores configuration information about each VM and controls how VMs are created and managed.

-A VM based on Xen, is a Guest and runs the guest operating system.
-Guests can only be run on the Host and cannot run another VM.
+A VM based on Xen is a guest, and runs the guest operating system.
+Guests can only run on the Host and cannot run another VM.
 VMs based on Xen consist of the following components:

 At least one virtual disk that contains a bootable operating system

-There are a combination of GUI tools, commands, and configuration files that help you manage and customize your virtualization environment.
+You use a combination of GUI tools, commands, and configuration files to help you manage and customize your virtualization environment.

-These tools are interfaces that allow users to connect to the Orchestrator Server or individual Xen VM host machines from a SLED 10 SP 1 remote machine.
-The VM Management Interface is an Eclipse-based rich-client environment that allows you to use the VM Builder, VM Warehouse, and ZENworks Orchestrator Monitoring.
-For more information on the VM Management Interface, see Section 2.1, The VM Management Interface.
+These tools are consoles that allow users to connect to the Orchestrator Server or individual Xen VM host machines from a SUSE Linux Enterprise Desktop (SLED) 10 SP1 remote machine.
+The ZENworks VM Management Console is an Eclipse*-based rich-client environment that allows you to use the VM Builder, VM Warehouse, and ZENworks Orchestrator Monitoring.
+For more information on the ZENworks VM Management Console, see Section A.2, The ZENworks VM Management Console.